AnyChart/docs.anychart.com/Gantt_Chart_NEW/Basic_Settings.md

 You can scroll the chart vertically to a certain position.
 Use these methods:

 * {api:anychart.charts.Gantt#scrollTo}scrollTo(){api} to scroll to a given value (in pixels)
-* {api:anychart.charts.Gantt#scrollToRow}scrollToRow(){api} to scroll to a row with a given index, showing it at the beginning of the visible area
+* {api:anychart.charts.Gantt#scrollToRow}scrollToRow(){api} to scroll to a row with a given index – if possible, it is shown at the beginning of the visible area
-* {api:anychart.charts.Gantt#scrollToEnd}scrollToEnd(){api} to scroll to a row with a given index, showing it at the end of the visible area
+* {api:anychart.charts.Gantt#scrollToEnd}scrollToEnd(){api} – if possible, it is shown at the end of the visible area

 ```